iKAN2025/Nighthawk-Pages/index.md

 </div>

-Hi, I'm Isabel Marilla,  a student at Del Norte High School who is interested in computer science.
+Hi, I'm iKAN20225,   a student at Del Norte High School who is interested in computer science.
 I am passionate about full stack development and machine learning.
 I love solving real-world problems through technology and enjoy collaborating with teams to build innovative solutions.

 ## Key Interests
 - **Technology and Innovation**: Leveraging technology to solve complex problems.